pedramhaqiqi/Prime/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
 This project was inspired by a love of mathematics and a desire to learn more about prime numbers.
-Special thanks to the creators of the Python programming language, as well as the developers of the various libraries used in this project.